-Strong and Weak Bicameralism
+Strong and weak bicamericalism

-The strength of a second chamber is principally determined by three factors: (i) symmetry-the balance of constitutional powers between the houses; (ii) congruence-the extent to which the second chamber is likely to reflect, or differ from, the partisan composition of the lower house; and (iii) legitimacy-whether the second chamber possesses the democratic legitimacy to use its powers.

-&lt;sup>3 This categorization, including the concepts of symmetry and congruence, are adapted from Meg Russell's (2003) reflections on Arend Lijphart (1999).
+The strength of a second chamber is principally determined by three factors: (a) symmetry (i.e. the balance of constitutional powers between the houses); (b) congruence (i.e. the extent to which the second chamber is likely to reflect, or differ from, the partisan composition of the lower house); and (c) legitimacy (i.e. whether the second chamber possesses the democratic legitimacy to use its powers).
+This categorization, including the concepts of symmetry and congruence, is adapted from Meg Russell's (2003) reflections on Arend Lijphart (1999).